notacodebro/LTRMPL-1201/task1/task1.md

 3. Add prefix-SID to each router's loopback

-Here are the prefix sid absolute values for each node.
+Here are the prefix-sid absolute values for each node.
 Configure these values, commit your changes, and exit configuration mode:

 Device      |  Label
 ----------  | :------------